kenkinming2002/rfc-list/README.md

 ## Caveat
-Because we are fetching the rfc index document every time the program is used, there is a non-significant latency.
+Because we are fetching the rfc index document every time the program is used, there is a significant latency.
 A better and much simpler approach is probably to just download all rfc documents in advance and grep, find, fzf, ... the downloaded documents instead.